 10 Natural Remedies For Dealing With Stress

-However, there are a lot of things you can do to combat stress naturally.
-Of course, the goal isn't to get rid of stress completely (that would be a losing battle) but to find ways to minimize and manage it:
+There are a lot of things you can do to combat stress naturally.
+Of course, the goal isn't to get rid of stress completely (that would be a losing battle) but to find ways to minimize and manage it.
+Here are ten strategies for calming stress and anxiousness that really work.

 There are clear physical benefits to exercise (weight loss, improved heart health, etc.), but movement has mental benefits as well.